The poetry of science in the book of JobWritten by Subby Szterszky

 Science writing for the mind, heart and imagination

 Aside from the creation account in Genesis, the Bible’s most sustained discussion of the physical world – what we moderns would call science – is found in the book of Job.
 This is remarkable for two reasons.
 First, Job is an ancient document, one of the oldest in the Scriptures.
-Second, the bulk of the book is written in the form of poetry, a genre we don’t normally associate with science writing.
+Second, the bulk of the book is in the form of poetry, a genre not normally associated with science writing.

-To be sure, it’s not science writing as we’ve come to know it.
-There are no complex formulae or graphs or tables of numbers, no specialized technical terms to decipher.
-There’s simply God talking to Job in the final chapters of the book, asking him a series of rhetorical questions about the wonders of creation.
+To be sure, it isn’t science writing as we’ve come to know it.
+There are no complex formulae or tables of data or specialized technical terms to decipher.
+There’s simply God talking to Job, asking him a series of rhetorical questions about the wonders of creation.

-These questions touch on a wide array of what we’d call scientific disciplines.
-Among others, these include geoscience, oceanography, climatology, astronomy and zoology, as illustrated by the following excerpts:
+These questions touch on a wide array of what we’d call scientific disciplines, including geoscience, oceanography, climatology, astronomy and zoology, as illustrated by the following excerpts from Job chapters 38 and 39:

 Where were you when I laid the foundation of the earth?
 Tell me, if you have understanding.
 Who determined its measurements – surely you know!
 Or who stretched the line upon it?
 On what were its bases sunk, or who laid its cornerstone, when the morning stars sang together and all the sons of God shouted for joy?